Go Back

 • In a large bowl, cream the margarine and sugar until light and fluffy.

-• Add the ground almonds and self-raising flour, mixing together before adding the eggs one at a time, continuing to mix to make a smooth batter.
+• Add the ground almonds and self-raising flour, mixing together before adding the eggs one at a time, continuing to mix until you have a somewhat smooth batter.

 • Once completely cool, using a sharp knife, cut into individual slices.